jonsanders101/tic-tac-toe/README.md

 * How will the user select a cell?
 I had considered using an X and Y axis requiring the user to pass in two values to the `#play` method.
 This might make the method more extensible if the grid needed to be larger later.
 However, for the needs of a 3x3 board, referencing each cell by a number from 1 to 9 seems sensible.
 * Instead of each cell knowing about its neighbour cells, I will use field objects which know about three cells.
 This will allow the logic for each field to be the same.
+* The responsibility for checking the cells for three matching values should belong to the field.